 The NAHC provided a list of eight Native American representatives.
-Pursuant to PRC Section 21080.3, formal notification and invitation to consult letters were sent on behalf of the City to the tribes or individuals listed in Table 4.13-1, below, in July 2024.
+Pursuant to PRC Section 21080.3, formal notification and invitation to consult letters, dated July 29,2024, were sent on behalf of the City to the tribes or individuals listed in Table 4.13-1, below, in July 2024.